08/10/2024

 More than 93,000 participants registered from 163 countries around the world to take on one of 21 different challenges launched by the U.S. National Aeronautics and Space Administration (NASA) together with 15 partner space agencies.
 These are the first key figures of the NASA International Space Apps Challenge 2024, the largest annual hackathon on the planet entirely dedicated to space and science, which this year took place between Saturday 5 and Sunday 6 October.

-In Italy, in parallel to the local editions in Rome, Naples and Venice, the competition was also held in Turin, hosted by the Innovative Companies Incubator of Politecnico di Torino (I3P) in collaboration with the ESA BIC Turin incubation program.
+In Italy, in parallel to the local editions in Rome, Naples and Venice, the competition was also held in Turin, hosted by the Innovative Companies Incubator of Politecnico di Torino (I3P), funded by Regione Piemonte with resources from the European Social Fund Plus and organized in collaboration with the ESA BIC Turin incubation program.
 The hackathon's international partners included the European Space Agency (ESA) and the Italian Space Agency (ASI), with which I3P has been collaborating for years to support the birth and growth of start-ups in the space sector.

 Taking up the invitation to try their hand at the initiative's challenges, very varied in terms of themes and objectives, were 58 participants, of many different nationalities and educational backgrounds, who filled I3P's Agorà Hall with their curiosity, inventiveness and resourcefulness.